tidymodels/recipes/tests/testthat/_snaps/normalize.md

       predictor: 10

       -- Operations
-      * Centering and scaling for: disp and wt
+      * Centering and scaling for: disp wt

 ---